-- 7. A Depositor shall not be regarded as a shareholder of the Company entitled to attend the AGM and to vote thereat unless his name appears on the Depository Register as at 72 hours before the time appointed for holding the AGM. - 8.
-The Company shall be entitled to reject the Proxy Form appointing the Chairman of the AGM as proxy if it is incomplete, improperly completed or illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the Proxy Form.
-In addition, in the case of shareholders of the Company whose shares are entered against their names in the Depository Register, the Company may reject any Proxy Form appointing the Chairman of the AGM as proxy lodged if such shareholders are not shown to have shares entered against their names in the Depository Register as at 72 hours before the time appointed for holding the AGM as certified by The Central Depository (Pte) Limited to the Company.
+- 9. A Depositor shall not be regarded as a member of the Company entitled to attend the AGM and to vote thereat unless his name appears on the Depository Register as at 72 hours before the time appointed for holding the AGM. - 10.
+The Company shall be entitled to reject the Proxy Form if it is incomplete, improperly completed or illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the Proxy Form.
+In addition, in the case of members of the Company whose shares are entered against their names in the Depository Register, the Company may reject any Proxy Form if such members are not shown to have shares entered against their names in the Depository Register as at 72 hours before the time appointed for holding the AGM as certified by The Central Depository (Pte) Limited to the Company.